 The following star systems are located within 10 light-years of Epsilon Indi.

 |Star System||Spectra &|

-Up-to-date technical summaries on this star can be found at: the Astronomiches Rechen-Institut at Heidelberg's ARICNS, the Nearby Stars Database, and the Research Consortium on Nearby Stars (RECONS).
+Up-to-date technical summaries on these stars can be found at: the Astronomiches Rechen-Institut at Heidelberg's ARICNS, NASA's NStar Database, and the Research Consortium on Nearby Stars (RECONS) list of the 100 Nearest Star Systems.
 Additional information may be available at Roger Wilcox's Internet Stellar Database.

 For more information about stars including spectral and luminosity class codes, go to ChView's webpage on The Stars of the Milky Way.

 Note: Thanks to Mike Stevens for notifying us of the discovery of Epsilon Indi bb.

 © 1998-2003 Sol Company.
 All Rights Reserved.